kaifcodec/freefire_frida_hooks/README.md

 ## 🤝 Contribution & Contact

-Contributions are not currently open, as this is a personal archive (But you can open issue).
+Contributions are open now.
+Add your own scripts and make PR.
 If these scripts help you in any way, that's great.
 If not, they were never meant to. 😎

 ---